jason-kerney/blog/_posts/2017/2017-08-14-things-we-say.md

 category: development
 author: Jason
 tags: ['well-being']
 summary: I want to retire certain phrases from programmer parlance.
+We are not clear in what we say.
+We use incorrect metaphor.
+We choose vague terms instead of better ones.
+Let us trim some of the excess terminology and jargon.
 ---

 I want to retire certain phrases from programmer parlance.